dmytrostriletskyi/django-telegram-login/README.md

 )
 ```

-So get it in `request.GET` into your view that handle specified url.
+So get it in `request.GET` within your view that handle specified url.

 ```bash
 [12/Feb/2018 03:32:04] "GET /?id=299661134&first_name=Dmytro&last_name=Striletskyi&username=dmytrostriletskyi&photo_url=https%3A%2F%2Ft.me%2Fi%2Fuserpic%2F320%2Fdmytrostriletskyi.jpg&auth_date=1518406180&hash=f5cd61a87131fcf51fc745d465a36bdcc58db4175ccac7c5afbf641359f55807 HTTP/1.1" 200 14
 ```

-There are for now 6 type if widget interfaces you can customize with `django-telegram-api`: small, medium and large; with and without photo near button.
+Now there are 6 types of widget interfaces you can customize with `django-telegram-api`: small, medium and large; with and without photo near the button.

 ![](https://habrastorage.org/webt/lh/xz/hw/lhxzhwrligxu4rsm-voqb2xovee.png)